k-schceg/bioassistant/README.md

-# BioAssistant 2.0
+# BioAssistant 3.0

 <img align="right" src="bioassistant.jpg" alt="BioAssistant" width="400">

 **BioAssistant** is a toolkit for basic operations with DNA and RNA sequences.
-Your bioassistant will help you with such operations on DNA and RNA as transcription, finding the reversed, complementary and reversed complementary sequence, determining the gc-content and belonging of the sequence to a palindrome.
+Your bioassistant will help you with such operations on DNA and RNA as transcription, finding the reversed, complementary and reversed complementary sequence.
 It can also filter fastq by gc-content, sequence length and read quality.
 Have a fasta file, but can't make a blast?
 BioAssistant will remove unnecessary gaps in the sequence.
 Got too much unnecessary information after multiple alignments from blast?
 No problem!
 BioAssistant will help you leave only the most important alignments.

 Just call and BioAssistant will help you!